ddafaster809/test-app/README.txt

 1- Config Variables:

-There's a config.js.example file in the folder client/test/src/ Make a copy in the same file path and name it config.js
+There's a config.js.example file inside client/test/src/ Make a copy in the same file path and name it config.js

 It exports an object with 1 property.

-endPointUri: "" //Endpoint URL for the Apollo Client Helper
+endPointUri: "" // Endpoint URL for the Apollo Client Helper

 When running Apollo server locally it generally runs at : http://localhost:4000/

 ------------------------
 StageWood Test Application Running Process
 -------------------------

-All dependencies are already installed in both server and client,but you could do a npm install or yarn install just in case.
+It is recommended to execute npm install to install all aplications dependency.

+-Running Server
+Open a command line
+go to  server root folder
+cd server
--To run server position yourself in server root folder cd server run   node index.js in  CLI
+run npm install || yarn install to install any missing dependencies run   node index.js in  CLI
 Once it is running it will ouput: Server ready at <URL>;

+-Running Client
--To run client app go to root folder client/test/ cd client/test/
+From a different command line  go to client's app root folder client/test/ cd client/test/

-Run npm start || yarn start
+run npm install || yarn install to install any missing dependencies Run npm start || yarn start

 It might open the app on browser automatically.